tjguk/networkzero/README.rst

      will fail, but that failure can be mitigated by having the unadvertise code run with a timeout and simply warn if there's no response.

+* Do we need command as well as request?

+  Perhaps not: under the covers, command is implemented as a request which swallows its reply.
+(Possibly warning if none arrives within a short space of time).
+The idea behind it is that it's likely to be such a common usage pattern that people will ultimately re-implement it anyway.